zgoey/azure_ml_project2/starter_files/README.md

 A screencast describing this project can be found under: https://youtu.be/Dcg2eFTvSH0.

 ## Standout Suggestions
-All the suggested optional work that we carried out has been mentioned in the Key Steps section(see 1.
+All the suggested optional work that we carried out has been mentioned in the Key Steps section (see list items 1.
 Authentication and 6.
 Consume Endpoints).

 ## Possible Improvements
 To enhance the project even further the following ideas could be considered: